prakash122/NodeBlog/blogs/introducing-express.md

 After loading the importing the required node modules, get the instance of Express server from `express()` we shall look at the following configurations

-	//Letting the express know where the view ares available app.set('views', path.join(__dirname, 'views'));
+	//Letting the express know where the views are available app.set('views', path.join(__dirname, 'views'));

 	//Setting the view engine to jade